What is ASP.NET?

 You can find it at <WinDir>\Microsoft.NET\Framework\<version>\config\machine.config

-Machine.config is used for defining server level setting.
+Machine.config is used for defining server level settings.

 It defines the supported configuration file section and ASP.NET work process.